EyasuTeshome/shifttracker/job-search/peer-interview-practice/explain_first_practice.md

 ### Instructions

+💡 **Remember that this meeting should take 1 hour not 30 minutes.**

 - Join the Zoom call with your team - remember to always be on time to respect your teammates’ time and practice respecting your interviewers’ time.
 - Select a leader who will make sure that you follow the outline below - do not skip any steps!